InhoStudios/Bullet/README.md

 # Who
-A Discord bot that shows who's free on their schedules at any given time.
+A Discord bot that shows who's free on their academic schedules at any given time.